 As I read the Washington Post article, ‘Buffalo Wild Wings asked a group to move because a customer didn’t ‘want black people sitting near him,’ I asked myself how employees and managers of this respectable restaurant chain could allow this to happen?
 The answer is clear to me.
 When there is the fear of retribution, fear of speaking up, fear of contributing a new idea, and even fear of questioning a manager or person of authority, bad things happen.

 You may have never heard of the term psychological safety, but if you’ve ever felt secure, safe, or content within a team, you might well have experienced psychological safety.
 If you have felt the opposite, chances are there was a lack of psychological safety.

 The psychological safety model enables mutual respect through honesty and openness, setting high standards, and inspiring team members to reach them.
 Companies with a trusting workplace continuously perform better and reduce the risk of “headline-making” mistakes.
 People are empowered to speak up about what they see, helping to avert colossal failures (the headlines you don’t ever want to see) as well as human safety (injury causing) mistakes.
 These high-performing teams are dramatically more likely to avoid adverse outcomes.

 After the shock of reading the article receded, I asked myself how psychologically safe the employees involved in this incident felt and how that impacted their decisions and subsequent actions.

 In the article, the Washington Post quotes a Buffalo Wild Wings spokesperson as responding that the company “values an inclusive environment and has zero-tolerance for discrimination of any kind.”
 While this is probably true, the values and mission of the organization seem not to be communicated down to the store-front teams who interact with customers every day.
-In fact, their website proudly states, “Our Values: Hustle – Take ownership in providing a winning guest experience.
+Their website proudly states, “Our Values: Hustle – Take ownership in providing a winning guest experience.
 Anticipate and embrace change with zeal.”